nchlscs/swift-json/README.md

 print(longitude)
 ```

-With SwiftJSON it would be:
+With JSON it would be:

 ```swift
 let longitude = try JSON(data)